aksommerville/penance/README.md

 ## TODO

-Week:
-- [x] Candles to light.
-- [x] Editing map commands is broken, they aren't saving.
-- [ ] Don't put anything burnable on the borders.
-- [ ] Sound effects.
-- [ ] Allow hazard sprites to indicate explicit rejection direction.
-- [ ] Fireworks when transforming to/from animal.
+Required:
+- [x] Initial keystrokes can get lost during the hello fade-out.
 - [ ] Challenges:
 - - [ ] Wind that toggles on and off, so you have to turn into a flower when it's on.
 - - [ ] Bullet hell that only a turtle can get thru alive.
 - - [ ] Multiple switches that you can't get between them fast enough, unless you're a rabbit.
 Introduce the switches first with an easier challenge.
+- [ ] Temple interior.
+- [x] Use the bridge somewhere, it's a shame not to.
-- [ ] Initial keystrokes can get lost during the hello fade-out.
+- [ ] Don't put anything burnable on the borders.

-Saturday:
+- [ ] Sound effects.
+- [ ] Allow hazard sprites to indicate explicit rejection direction.
-- [ ] Monsters.
+- [ ] Fireworks when transforming to/from animal.
-- [x] Goals.
 - [ ] Crow.
-Have the whole flow finished first.

-Final Sunday:
-- [x] Finale.
+Or maybe drop it.
+Is there any need for a crow's assistance?
 - [ ] Hello: Roll in credits after a delay?
+- [ ] Needs an extra click to start on Itch, what gives?
 - [ ] Pics and such for Itch page.
 - [ ] Open Itch page to public.
 Currently password "dot-in-a-habit"